Andriy-Sydorenko/restaurant_webservice/README.md

   - In case of sensitive bugs like security vulnerabilities, please contact sidorenkoandrij217@gmail.com directly instead of using issue tracker.
 I value your effort to improve the security and privacy of this project!

 - Here is the link to the deployed website: https://restaurant-webservice.onrender.com

 ## Installing / Getting started

+To see the website itself, you can check out my website at the [link above](https://restaurant-webservice.onrender.com) It is not necessary to create a new account, you can use test one.
+Login: user
+Password: user12345

 A quick introduction of the setup you need to get run a project.
 1. Fork a repo.